Compressed Gradient Tracking Algorithms for Distributed Nonconvex Optimization: Numerical Examples

 From Fig.\ref{Algorithm3C3}, when utilizing the same 1-bit quantizer, it is evident that the proposed Algorithm~\ref{alg:3} demonstrates fast convergence speeds compared to Algorithm~3 in \cite{yi2022TAC}.

 To compare the transmitted bits and $\mathcal{P}$ (percentage of the number of bits transmitted by the DGT algorithm proposed in \cite{Nedic2017SIAM}) for various algorithms and compressor combinations, achieving $\Upsilon(k)\leq10^{-3}$, Table~\ref{tbl:table4} is provided.
 This table presents a comparison of transmitted bits and $\mathcal{P}$ for different algorithms and compressor combinations, ensuring that $\Upsilon(k)\leq10^{-3}$.
 The experiment employs the proposed algorithm parameters outlined in (i)--(iii) and the DGT algorithm with $\eta=0.8$ and $\gamma=0.3$.
 For the norm-sign compressor, transmitting one variable requires $2d+b_{C}$ bits if a scalar can be transmitted with $b_{C}$ bits with adequate precision.
 Here, we choose $b_{C}=64$.
 In the case of the standard uniform quantizer, transmitting one variable demands $db_{Q}$ bits if $b_{Q}$ bits are allocated to transmit an integer; here, we set $b_{Q}=4$.
 As for the 1-bit binary quantizer, transmitting one variable necessitates $d$ bits.
 Table~\ref{tbl:table4} demonstrates that our algorithms require significantly fewer bits compared to the DGT algorithm to achieve a specific error level.
-Notably, the 1-bit binary quantizer uses only 5.97\% of the bits required by the DGT algorithm to achieve the same level of error.
+Notably, the 1-bit binary quantizer uses only 4.35\% of the bits required by the DGT algorithm to achieve the same level of error.
+Moreover, Algorithm~3 in \cite{yi2022TAC} requires only 2.94\% of the bits needed by the DGT algorithm to achieve $\Upsilon(T) \leq 10^{-3}$, making it the algorithm with the lowest number of transmitted bits. \lx{Compared with the compressed distributed primal--dual algorithm in \cite{yi2022TAC}, in this paper, the proposed algorithms require each agent $i$ to communicate one additional $d$-dimensional variable $Q_{i}^{Y}(k)$ at each iteration, in addition to communicating $Q_{i}^{X}(k)$ with its neighbors.
+The proposed algorithm is faster than Algorithm~3 in \cite{yi2022TAC}, but the latter has the lowest number of transmitted bits in Table~1.}